Snowmobile Hauling

 - While driving a snowmobile on and off trailers always wear a helmet and go slow.

 - Make sure the weight of your load is properly distributed on the trailer.
-An improperly balanced trailer will severely affect vehicle handling and is dangerous to other road users around you.
-With a typical ball hitch trailer your tongue weight should be 10 to 15% of your overall trailer weight.
+An improperly balanced trailer will severely affect vehicle handling and is dangerous to you and other road users.
+With a typical ball hitch trailer your tongue weight should be 10 to 15% of your total trailer weight.
 For goose neck and 5th wheel trailers your tongue weight should be 15% to 30% of your overall trailer weight.

 This is just a quick reference guide.
 Always obey the laws and regulations in your area as well as the instructions and limitations found in the owners manual for your vehicles, trailers, snowmobiles and accessories.